Become a relationship counselling practitioner with expertise in domestic and family violence, with our new Graduate Diploma.

 RAV makes every effort to keep our course as affordable as possible.

-A deposit of $1000 is payable upon enrolment.
+- A deposit of $1000 is required upon enrolment.
 Instalment options are available.

 - Subject 1: Legislation, ethics, codes of conduct, policy and collaborative practice in relationship counselling and domestic and family violence work.